Best Topical Finasteride

 There are also noteworthy depressive side effects associated with oral finasteride at the 1mg dose.

 But topical finasteride doesn’t enter the bloodstream in any meaningful way.
 One study found plasma concentrations to be more than 100 times lower with topical finasteride compared to oral.
-But the efficacy between the two treatment modes was similar.
+Importantly, the efficacy between the two treatment modes appears to be similar.
 That means topical finasteride can offer the benefits of its oral version without the risk of sexual or depressive side effects.

 Who is a good candidate for topical finasteride?